jerryjj/ui-translator/README.md

 Translator server for RequireJS i18n files.
 See http://requirejs.org/docs/api.html#i18n for more details.
 Currently the server requires that you have defined your root bundle in the top level module.

+Server can handle both .js and .coffee files.

 ## Install

     npm install -g ui-translator